guillierf/K8s-Architecture/README.md

 ## Code from Kubernetes Webinar Series - Kubernetes Architecture 101
 https://www.youtube.com/watch?v=zeS6OyDoy78&t=2839s

+## Narrative for this demo
+1. build image locally on your laptop: docker build -t <DOCKER_HUB_USER>/web .
+2. run app locally on your laptop: docker-compose up -d
+3. run app on K8s cluster: kubectl create -f

 # kubernetes-101
 Tutorial to build and deploy a simple Python app in Kubernetes.
 The walkthrough is available [here](https://youtu.be/zeS6OyDoy78).